Blog

 What is SharePoint?

-Advantages of SharePoint for documentation:
+The benefits of SharePoint for document management:

 SharePoint and backup

-OneDrive for Business – cloud storage for individual users in a corporate environment
+OneDrive for Business – Cloud Storage for Individual Users in a Corporate Environment

 What is OneDrive?

-Advantages of OneDrive:
+Benefits of OneDrive:

 • Simple structure: Each user has their own space.